Emulator Issues #8053

 In order to partially quell this problem, Dolphin caches the shaders after they are generated.
 That means on subsequent uses, the shaders don't have to be generated.
 This does not work on all hardware configurations or drivers, though, and doesn't really solve the problem.
 Every time Dolphin updates, the cached shaders have to be thrown out currently anyway.

-#1 Updated by magumagu9 about 5 years ago
+#1 Updated by magumagu9 over 5 years ago

 The fact that F-Zero GX etc. crashes is more because our dual-core synchronization is junk rather than anything about the shader cache (essentially, we should pause the CPU thread if the GPU thread is taking longer than expected to execute a draw call, no matter what the cause).
 That said, slow shader generation certainly makes the issue much easier to reproduce.

-#3 Updated by magumagu9 about 5 years ago
+#3 Updated by magumagu9 over 5 years ago

 One approach to solve this is to compile a more general shader, which depends on fewer parameters.
 (We can't build a single shader which handles every possible configuration, but we can get closer.)
 This would mean compiling fewer programs at the expense of increasing the GPU workload.
 This could be combined with some sort of shader recompilation on a separate thread to reduce the GPU workload.